Immigration & Refugee

-CFIR’s Immigration & Refugee Assessment Service provides comprehensive psychological evaluations for foreign-born (i.e., outside of Canada) adolescents and adults who have applied for residency through the Immigration and Refugee Board.
+The Immigration & Refugee Assessment Service at CFIR provides comprehensive psychological evaluations for foreign-born (i.e., outside of Canada) adolescents and adults who have applied for residency through the Immigration and Refugee Board.

 Do any of these items apply to you?

-IF YOU SAID YES TO ANY OF THESE ITEMS you might consider meeting with one of the highly trained mental health professionals in CFIR’s Immigration & Refugee Assessment Service.
-Our mental health professionals understand your needs and can help you during this challenging process.
+If you said yes to any of the above, you might consider meeting with one of the highly trained mental health professionals in the Immigration & Refugee Assessment Service.
+Mental health professionals in this Service understand your needs and can help you during this challenging process.

 You can refer yourself or a loved one to our service.

 Lawyers, advocates, and community members may also provide a referral to our service.